openvinotoolkit/open_model_zoo/demos/python_demos/speech_recognition_demo/README.md

  * n-gram language model file in kenlm quantized binary format, and
  * an audio file in PCM WAV 16 kHz mono format.

+After computing audio features, running a neural network to get per-frame character probabilities, and CTC decoding, the demo prints the decoded text together with the timings of the processing stages.

-The app also depends on `ctcdecode_numpy` Python\* module, its installation is described below.
+The app depends on `ctcdecode_numpy` Python\* module, its installation is described below.

-Demo workflow is the following:

- * Initialization: the neural network and language model (LM) are read and initialized.
-An OpenFST trie with allowed word prefixed is build during the initialization of LM scorer.
- * Audio file is loaded
- * MFCC audio features are extracted from the audio file
- * MFCC features are split into chunks, and fed to the neural network.
-The network outputs per-frame character probabilities.
- * Per-frame character probabilities and the LM scorer are fed into CTC beam search decoder.
-It finds the transcription of the audio file.

 ## Model preparation